mmoren01/advi-ui-take-home/working-notes.md

 Next.js

 - Opted to do manual creation of the Next.js to avoid any bloated dependencies
-- Decided to Jest for unit testing
+- Decided to Jest for unit testing due to familiarity
-- Decided to use React Testing Library to support unit testing
+- Decided to use React Testing Library to support unit testing due to familiarity
+- Added first unit test to ensure Jest and React Testing Library are working
+- Fixed PR template not showing up in PRs

 ## Tasks